php-fig/www.php-fig.org/faqs.md

 ---
-layout: default
+layout: markdown
-title:  FAQ — PHP-FIG
+title:  Frequently Asked Questions
+permalink: faqs/
 ---

-# PHP-FIG FAQ
+# Frequently Asked Questions

 - [What does FIG stand for?](#what-does-fig-stand-for)
 - [What are the aims of the PHP-FIG?](#what-are-the-aims-of-the-php-fig)